amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 outcomeSymbol <- 'FISV.Volume'
 ```
 <BR><BR>
 Shift the result we're trying to predict down one trading day using the ``lag`` function.
-This will add the ``volume`` field of our outcome symbol with a lag of 1 trading day so its on the same line as the predictors.
+This will add the ``volume`` field of our outcome symbol with a lag of 1 trading day so it's on the same line as the predictors.
 We will rely on this value for training and testing purposes.
 A value of ``1`` means the volume went up, and a ``0``, that it went down:

 ```r
 library(xts)